mharkess/EcoSwitch/EcoSwitch Website/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Development and Build Information
-All installed dependencies for the project can be found within the [package.json](https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch%20Website/package.json) and [package-lock.json](https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch%20Website/package-lock.json) files found within this directory.
+All installed dependencies for the project can be found within the [package.json](https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch%20Website/package.json) and [package-lock.json](https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch%20Website/package-lock.json) files located in this directory.

 This project was developed and built using the following programs and versions: